dmdmdm/pslogscan/README.md

 options by hand.
 It uses the `postconf` command to find the info.
 So if you change those options in `/etc/postfix/main.cf` you don't need to update the script.
 However, you *still* need to hand configure a bit.
-Works fine with bash5 on Linux
+Works fine with bash5 on Linux.
+Runs very quickly for me.

 # Readme from orginal